keyboard-ergonomics/keymacs/README.md

 different frequency of key combinations and provide different hotkeys.
 Human languages beside English increase complexity of this task by adding own rules of keyboard usage unique per language.
-Also hardware limits of common keyboards prepend to use them ergonomically (there are a very small set of keyboards that may be called really ergonomic).
+Also hardware limits of common keyboards prevent to use them ergonomically (there are a very small set of keyboards that may be called really ergonomic).